-The June 23rd airing of EWTN’s World Over hosted guests who responded to concerns over pope Francis’ in-flight comments that most marriages today are invalid, because, as the pope said, most do not enter into marriage with the intention of a life-long relationship.
-And thus, according to the pope, most marriages are null (theologically, it is true that such intention is necessary for a valid sacramental marriage).
+The June 23rd airing of EWTN’s World Over hosted guests who voiced concerns over pope Francis’ in-flight comments regarding the validity (or lack thereof) of most marriages.
+According to the pope in an improtu interview, most marriages today are invalid because most do not enter into them with the intention of a life-long relationship.
+Thus, says the pope, most marriages today are likely null.
 The pope further commented that he has seen some cohabiting couples, on the other hand, living together with this firm commitment and thus could be receiving the graces of a real sacramental marriage.

 The general agreement by the EWTN panel was that pope Francis was not only in error but also “reckless” in both comments.
 Not only is it reckless to say that most marriages are invalid, it is also reckless to say that some cohabitating couples can actually be validly married.

-There also needs to be formation in the proper understanding of religious assent, which all Catholics owe the pope in such matters.
-Religious assent means that we make every effort to interpret his statements in the most charitable way possible that still does not conflict with Church teaching—to bend our minds and hearts to his words and to avoid criticism as far as it is possible.
+Let us also remember that every Catholic owes the pope religious assent.
+Religious assent means that we begin with a posture of humility and charity, not one of doubt and suspicion.
+It means we make every effort to interpret the pope’s statements in the most charitable way possible that still does not conflict with Church teaching.
 It means that we must operate on the assumption that the pope has a special access to reality that we are not privy to, realizing that he alone is singularly guided by the Holy Spirit unlike any other man on earth.
 And if we still disagree with the pope, it is doing so with tact, modesty, and discretion—preceded by thorough research into the question at hand—so as not to sow a spirit of disobedience and cynicism in the faithful.

 Granted, the pope is not always right.
-And this does not mean that we cannot disagree with him on certain matters.
-But if we disagree, at least make sure you do so with scholarship and impartiality, not with a posture of a political pundit, who speaks more with emotion than actual substance.
+And granted, we are not barred from disagreeing with him on certain matters.
+But if we disagree, at least make sure it is done with clarity and impartiality, not with poor scholarship as many political pundits do.
+Clarity is what is desperately needed in debates such as this.